-Of or pertaining to Siberia.

-Taxonomy: As recently as 1993 (Jepson Manual), and 2005 (FNA) this was considered Montia sibirica (Linnæus) Howell.
-The 2012 Jepson Manual returns it to Claytonia and Tropicos includes it as the valid name.
+Latin sih-beer-ih-cah, America sigh-beer-ih-cah Of or pertaining to Siberia.
+Taxonomy: As recently as 1993 (Jepson Manual) this was considered Montia sibirica (Linnæus) Howell.
+FNA (2005) and the 2012 Jepson Manual return it to Claytonia and Tropicos includes it as the valid name.
 Notes: A very long-flowering species, I'm still finding flowers the beginning of October!
 There is a large and persistent patch right past the Steep Creek Bridge that I keep snapping stems off for my guests to be "adventuresome" on a Guide's Choice Adventure Hike and eat.
 I eat them on almost every hike and find them not only pleasant but downright delicious.
 They have a snap or crispness to them quite reminiscent of fresh lettuce leaves so their name is appropriate for this.
 Since it was named for the miners who ate them after getting of a long ship's journey where scurvy was a real threat, the name is doubly appropriate.
 They are especially good when the rains are regular as they got a bit bitter during the dry summer.
 It is common in edges or other areas where direct light shines for a good part of the day.
 It is abundant along the middle and upper portion of the Perseverance and Mount Roberts Alpine Loop trails.

-Order Cornales Dumortier 1829

-Family Cornaceae (Berchtold & J. Presl) Dumortier 1829 dogwood kor-nus

-Cornus Linnæus 1753, cornel, dogwood

-Classical Latin cornus, cornel-cherry-tree; cornel wood; javelin.
+Order Cornales Dumortier 1829 Family Cornaceae (Berchtold & J. Presl) Dumortier 1829 dogwood Cornus Linnæus 1753, cornel, dogwood CORE-nus Classical Latin cornus, cornel-cherry-tree; cornel wood; javelin.
 Cornus canadensis Linnæus 1753, dwarf dogwood, bunchberry, Jacob berry, crackerberry, cao zhu yu (China), k'eikaxetl'k can-uh-den-sis Of or pertaining to Canada.